FasterSpeeding/Tanjun/docs/usage.md

 This guide is not a conclusive list of the features in Tanjun.

+You'll want to have some basic understanding of Hikari before you start using Tanjun.
+A basic guide Hikari guide can be found at <>.

 ## Starting with Hikari

 Tanjun supports both REST server-based application command execution and